What Happens if you Default on a Bounce Back Loan?

 As part of our series on bounce-back loans we cover the question of what happens if you default on your loan.

 If you’re a business owner concerned about this, read on to learn more about the consequences and your options.

 Defaulting on a Bounce Back Loan

-Aside from the low interest rates, the standout fact of the Bounce Back Loan Scheme (BBL) is the fact that it didn’t require personal guarantees.
+Aside from the low-interest rates, the Bounce Back Loan Scheme (BBL) ‘s main allure was that it didn’t require personal guarantees.
 This will make defaults significantly more likely.

-No personal guarantees means that, for or directors of limited companies, you are protected by the limited liability inherent in the LTD company structure.
+No personal guarantees mean that, for or directors of limited companies, you are protected by the limited liability inherent in the LTD company structure.

-If you default or simply don’t pay the BBLS loan, the lenders will have their loss compensated by the government, as HMRC themselves offered to provide the security for this finance.
+If you default or don’t pay the BBLS loan, the lenders will have their loss compensated by the government, as HMRC offered to provide the security for this finance.

 However, this doesn’t mean you can simply avoid paying.
 HMRC is currently due to update their guidance to lenders about the correct methodology for enforcing loan repayments – like so much of the legislation rushed out during COVID-19, there are gaps in the currently offered information about protocols for debt enforcement.

-To date, HMRC simply suggests to the lenders that they pursue any loan default via their normal methods, which would include threatening letters, statutory demands, and potentially court action and baliffs.
+To date, HMRC simply suggests to the lenders that they pursue any loan default via their normal methods, which would include threatening letters, statutory demands, and potential court action and baliffs.
 Whether or not the lenders will find this practical or possible to enforce over such a projected volume of defaults remains to be seen.

 If the Business Cannot Afford to Pay the Bounce Back Loan

-If the business simply can’t afford to pay the bounce back loan, you may have reached the state of insolvency.
-This is something you should clarify very carefully as the implications are serious.
+If the business simply can’t afford to pay the bounce-back loan, you may have reached the state of insolvency.
+You should clarify this carefully, as the implications are serious.